Lois Maxwell: Career

 Maxwell made her first film appearances in 1946, appearing (uncredited) in the British films A Matter of Life and Death (directed by Powell and Pressburger) and Spring Song.
 It was at this time that she changed her surname from Hooker to Maxwell, a name borrowed from a ballet dancer friend.
 The rest of her family also took this name.

 Moving to Hollywood at the age of 20, Maxwell won the actress Golden Globe Award for Most Promising Newcomer for her role in the Shirley Temple-Ronald Reagan drama That Hagen Girl (1947).
 In 1949, she participated in a later famous Life magazine photo layout, in which she posed with other up-and-coming actresses, Marilyn Monroe, Cathy Downs, Suzanne Dalbert, Enrica Soma, Laurette Luez and Jane Nigh.

 Despite her early acclaim, most of Maxwell's subsequent work consisted of minor roles in B films.
 Tiring of Hollywood, she moved back to Europe in 1950, living in Rome for the next five years.
 There she made a series of films, and at one point became an amateur race driver.
 One of her Italian films was an adaptation of the opera Aida (1953), in which Maxwell played a leading role, lip-synching to another woman's vocals and appearing in several scenes with the then unknown Sophia Loren.
-Other notable Italian films were Tomorrow Is Too Late, with Pier Angeli and Vittorio De Sica, which won Best Italian Film at the 1950 Venice Film Festival.
+Another notable Italian film was Tomorrow Is Too Late, with Pier Angeli and Vittorio De Sica, which won Best Italian Film at the 1950 Venice Film Festival.
 She also worked as an English-language dubber.

 While visiting Paris, she met her future husband, TV executive Peter Marriott.
 They married in 1957 and moved to London, where their daughter Melinda and son Christian were both born (in 1958 and 1959).
 Maxwell appeared with Patrick McGoohan in the British television series Danger Man as his accomplice in the 1959 episode "Position of Trust".

 During the 1960s, Maxwell appeared in many TV series and in films outside the Bond series, in both the UK and Canada.
 She guest-starred in two episodes of The Saint and later in one episode of The Persuaders!; in both of which she appeared alongside Roger Moore.
 She provided the voice of Atlanta for the Supermarionation science-fiction children's series Stingray and starred in the CBC series Adventures in Rainbow Country from 1970 to 1971.

 Maxwell had a minor role as a nurse in Stanley Kubrick's Lolita (1962).
 In 1963 Maxwell played a machine gun-firing nurse in the series The Avengers (episode "The Little Wonders", which was first aired on 11 January 1964).
 She had a guest appearance in an episode of the ITC series The Baron ("Something for a Rainy Day", 1965), as an insurance investigator.